 When you receive a home equity loan or line of credit from a lender, your home serves as the collateral for the loan.
 This is a secured loan or line of credit, and that gives the lender the right to foreclose against your home if you default on your home equity loan.

-On the other hand, a personal loan is an unsecured loan.
+On the other hand, a most personal loans are unsecured loans.
 The interest rate is higher since there isn’t property serving as collateral, but you don’t have to worry about losing your home if you can’t make your loan payment.

 You can apply in person at your local bank branch for a personal loan, but you can also complete the application process online.
-There are even online personal loan lenders who offer highly competitive interest rates.
+There are even online loan lenders that offer highly competitive interest rates.

 In addition, the application process for a personal loan is much less complex compared to the application process for a home equity loan.
 You’ll need to provide income verification, but there are few other documentation requirements.